jamiewannenburg/math-slides/Readme.md

 See `python make_pdfs.py -h` for the commandline options.
 Use `-P` to skip the SVG to PDF conversion and `-L` to run the `pdflatex` commands.

+This script converts SVGs to PDFs by running

+	inkscape <SVG-input.svg> --export-filename=<PDF-output.pdf>

-This converts SVGs to PDFs, then creates `slides.tex` by running the command
+it then creates `slides.tex` by running the command

 	pandoc -s markup.md -t beamer --template=impress.latex -o slides.tex

-and then replaces the references to the SVG images in the `.tex` file with the `.pdf` copies and forces them to take up the full page.
+and then it replaces the references to the SVG images in the `.tex` file with the created `.pdf` copies and forces them to take up the full page.

 # Impress